 Depending on the students’ chosen streams, you might name one, two, or three school champions.
-It’s a good idea to name a runner-up in each stream in case a champion is unable to continue to the Online Semifinals.

 We have certificates of participation for you to print and fill in.
 You may want to give your champion(s) a small prize, such as a poetry anthology or blank journal.

 KEEP IT GOING OR END IT HERE?

 At this point, your school champion is immediately eligible to compete in one of our online contests: